What to Do if You are Pulled Over for a DUI in Maryland

 - Decline the field sobriety tests.
 These are subjective tests that almost always work against you.
 If you have been drinking, you should politely decline to take the test.
 However, be aware that you probably will have to take a blood or breathalyzer test and that you may be taken back to the station to do so.

 - Keep quiet.
 On your way to the station, don’t speak, even small talk.
 Anything you say may be used against you in court.

 A skilled team of DUI accident lawyers can help you fight your charges.
-Contact the law offices of Hartel, DeSantis & Howie, LLP in Hanover, MD today for a free consultation.
+Contact the law offices of Hartel, DeSantis & Howie, LLP in Hanover, MD today for a free consultation for personal injury cases.

 By Michael A. DeSantis | Published March 2, 2014